dt-alliances-workshops/claat-mockup/workshop-markdown/azure-grail-lab1/README.md

 #### Review the Data on the Hosts screen

-- From the left-side menu in Dynatrace choose `Infrastructure -> Hosts` then click on the host with the name `dt-orders-monolith`.
+- From the left menu, Choose the `Apps -> Hosts Classic` apps.
+Then click on the host with the name `dt-orders-monolith`.
 ![image](img/lab1-hostlist.png)
 - On host page, you will see basic infrastructure information for the host.
     1. Now expand the `Properties` section to see data about the host: